atvs1478/sq/README.md

 If you want to use a more recent version of gcc and IDF (4.0 stable), move to cmake-master branch</strong>

 You can install IDF manually on Linux or Windows (using the Subsystem for Linux) following the instructions at: https://www.instructables.com/id/ESP32-Development-on-Windows-Subsystem-for-Linux/
-And then copying the i2s.c patch file from this repo over to the esp-idf folder You also need to use esp-dsp recent version or at least make sure you have this patch https://github.com/espressif/esp-dsp/pull/12/commits/8b082c1071497d49346ee6ed55351470c1cb4264
+You also need to use esp-dsp recent version or at least make sure you have this patch https://github.com/espressif/esp-dsp/pull/12/commits/8b082c1071497d49346ee6ed55351470c1cb4264
 >>>>>>> refs/remotes/origin/master